mhrynenko/PathFinder/README.md

 </p>

 ### How to start
-This program was developed on the MacOS, so it works correctly there.
+*This program was developed on the MacOS, so it works correctly there.*

 In folder with cloned project use `make` to compile project.
 Start program with `./pathfinder [filename]` where 'filename' is a file with information about islands and bridges.

+To delete the program - `make uninstall`
+To delete all 'obj' files - `make clean`
+To reinstall the program - `make reinstall`